fspaolo/gfw-problem/README.md

 ![Pipeline](images/pipeline1.png)

-**NOTE** I will not attempt to use the SAR phase information in the first implementation of the system.
-This is experimental and will likely require substantial research.
-This will also require additional development on the data engineering side: (a) data is not easily available and (b) the complex information will need to be pre-processed.
-I would first implement a DL framework to analyze Amplitude, then think how to incorporate Polarization and Optical information, and then (if we decide it’s worth pursuing based on small-scale tests) investigate incorporating Phase information.

-Make clear this proposal is of practical character.
-We do not intent to develop new machine learning methods, but instead we aim to implement, test and adapt working methods and investigate optimal practices for the problem in question.

-# Roadmap

-In developing large software projects there are some practical considerations to keep in mind regarding the technologies and strategies adopted.
+Some practical considerations to keep in mind.
 Overall, the vessel detection framework needs to be:

 - **Fast** - aiming at near-real time detections in future
 - **Transparent** - to facilitate implementation and modifications
 - **Scalable** - identify and asses scalability bottlenecks early on
 - **Automated** - with as minimal human intervention as possible
 - **Proven** - technologies are mature and/or have been successfully applied
-- **Documented** - throughout the dev process to be accessible by any team member
+- **Documented** - throughout the full dev process to be accessible by any team member
 - **Open** - based on actively maintained open-source code and publicly-available data

-Next we provide a sketch of the proposed development steps depicting the structure and rationale of the project.

-**[Be more specific (data sources, PolSAR, technical pre-processing, libraries/tools, NN arch]**

-**[Also consider figures/visuals to make the points]**

-**Architect pipeline**
+> **NOTE.** Because we want to minimize the development time, it seems practical not focusing on the SAR phase information in the first implementation of the system.
+This is experimental and will likely require substantial research.
+This will also require additional development as the complex data is not easily available and the phase information requires sophisticated pre-processing.
+We aim at implementing, testing and adapting working methods first, and then investigating further improvements to the vessel-detection problem.

+# Roadmap

+### Architect pipeline

 * Identify data sources
-* Identify data formats (original->optimal pipeline input->intermediate pipeline steps->output)
+* Identify data formats (original -> system input -> system output)
-* Identify ingestion mechanism (cloud1->cloud2, external->cloud2)
+* Identify ingestion mechanism (cloud-to-cloud, external-to-cloud)
-* Identify cloud parallel framework (CPU and GPU)
+* Identify task-specific parallelization (CPU vs. GPU)
-* Architect cloud workflow: source1 + sourceN -> transformations -> cloud storage -> cloud development env (with access to storage and compute) -> cloud testing env (benchmarking/visualization) -> cloud deployment space -> cloud output
+* Architect cloud workflow (input -> transform -> develop -> predict -> test -> deploy)
-* Identify automation of pipeline steps (likely some human intervention will be needed at some points.
-What are those?)
+* Identify task automation (some human intervention will be needed in the pipeline)
 * Make shareable/editable documentation

-**Develop proof of concept**
+### Develop proof of concept

 * Implement a simplified/reduced version of the above pipeline
 * Parallel framework: example, Ray for data pre-proc and ML preparation
 * Select a couple DL approaches.
 Likely candidates: YOLOv3, Faster R-CNN (say why?)